WPN-XM/server-control-panel/README.md

   - INI
   - JSON
 - Developed on Github
-- Continously Integrated using Travis-CI
+- Continously Integrated using Appveyor
 - Released to Github Releases
   - releases to Github Releases, when pushing a new "git tag"
 - Published Build Artifacts